intrinsically/reslang-original/README.md

     ./reslang models/simple-resource --open --diagram main

 This will open your browser at a nice graphviz online editor.
-Paste the clipboard into the editor and you will get your graphical view.
+Paste the clipboard into the editor and you will get your graphical view of your API - a resource diagram.

 ## Viewing events via AsyncAPI